 - Baseline – The line where all the letters sit (both minuscule and majuscule)

 - Waistline – The top line for all lowercase (minuscules) letters.

 - X-height – is not the name of a line but rather the height between the baseline and the waistline.

 - Cap line – The top line for all capital (majuscules) letters.

 - Ascender line – The top line for all ascending letters (h, b, k, l, d, f)

 - Descender line – The bottom line for all descending letters (g, j, p, q, y)

 - Slant/angle lines – These are the lines to help you maintain your letters’ consistent slant.

-As you can see, we are working with many parallel lines, and it’s precisely why the rolling ruler is such a useful tool for drawing calligraphy guidelines.
+As you can see, we are working with many parallel lines, which is precisely why the rolling ruler is a useful tool for drawing calligraphy guidelines.

 Ok, now that we know what lines we have to draw (and how we call them), we can proceed to the next section.